Arsany07/Patient-Monitor-App/README.md

 # Patient Monitor Application

-The Signal Viewer Application is a PyQt5-based tool for visualizing and analyzing signals using Pyqtgraph.
+The Patient Monitor Application is a PyQt5-based tool for visualizing and analyzing signals using Pyqtgraph.

 ## Table of Contents